 Something personalized always gives an added special touch to any gift.
 There are tons of travel inspired jewelry out there that are handmade.
 This vintage map necklace is personalized to show a specific location and message, whereas a personalized coordinate bracelet is a great gift for both men and women.
 It’s also a good idea to check if the specific city or country has a special symbol or traditional jewelry from the area.
 Just make sure it’s not something touristy and is sold by a local company.

-Social media prints
+Social media prints or photo books

 Books or movies in a foreign language

-If the traveler spent a good amount of time abroad, I’m sure they picked up the local language.
-Being back home, I’m positive that they miss hearing it every day.
+If the traveler spent a good amount of time abroad, they surely picked up the local language.
+Being back home, I’m positive that they miss hearing and speaking it every day.
 Anyone who was an expat will be touched by a book or movie in the language of their host country.
 Not sure what book to get them?
 A Kindle Unlimited gift card or Audible ebook membership lets them choose exactly what they want.
 They can also test the service free for 30 days to see if they like it.